 The Arc of Triomphe is another one of Paris landmarks.

-Now, it shelters the tomb of the unknown soldier, where every day an eternal flame commemorating all the fallen soldiers is revived, with a ceremony between 6 and 6:30 PM.
+Now, it shelters the tombs of the unknown soldiers, where every day an eternal flame commemorates all the fallen soldiers, with a ceremony between 6 and 6:30 PM.

-The Pantheon is located in Paris Latin Quarter, near the Luxembourg Garden.
+The Pantheon is located in the Paris Latin Quarters, near the Luxembourg Garden.

 Built as a church in the XVII century, and after several modifications, this impressive Paris landmark has now the vocation to honor those who have marked France history.

-Jean Moulin, Voltaire, Jean-Jacques Rousseau, Victor Hugo, Emile Zola and Jean Jaures are for instance resting for ever in the Pantheon.
+Jean Moulin, Voltaire, Jean-Jacques Rousseau, Victor Hugo, Emile Zola and Jean Jaures are for instance laid to rest in the Pantheon.

 The Cathedral of Notre Dame